hassony2/obman_train/README.md

 `python webcam_demo.py --resume release_models/obman/checkpoint.pth.tar  --hand_side left`

-Hand side detection is not handled in this pipeline, therefore, you should explicitely indicate whether you want to use the right or left hand with `--hand_side`.
+Hand side detection is not handled in this pipeline, therefore, you should explicitly indicate whether you want to use the right or left hand with `--hand_side`.

 Note that the video demo has some lag time, which comes from the visualization bottleneck (matplotlib image rendering is quite slow).